hvrc/reportsapi/README.md

 ```

-The following chart is generated and embedded in an .html file.
+The following chart is generated and embedded in a .html file.

 ![](_docs/images/visits_chart.png)